Bulk-edge correspondence and the cobordism invariance of the index: Proof of the bulk-edge correspondence

-\section{Proof of the Bulk-Edge Correspondence}
+\section{Proof of the bulk-edge correspondence}

-In this section, we prove Theorem~\ref{mainthm} by first showing that the bulk index coincides with Graf--Porta's index (Sect.~\ref{subsec:6.1}) and next showing that Graf--Porta's index coincides with the edge index (Sect.~\ref{subsec:6.2}).
+In this section, we prove Theorem~\ref{mainthm} by first showing that the bulk index coincides with the minus of $\I_{\GP}$ (Sect.~\ref{subsec:6.1}) and next showing that the minus of $\I_{\GP}$ coincides with the edge index (Sect.~\ref{subsec:6.2}).